floooh/floooh.github.io/_posts/2016-04-09-oryol-3rd-party-code.md

 ### The End

 And that's it.
-Hopefully I will earn of many other great open source libraries in the future.
+Hopefully I will learn of many other great open source libraries in the future.
 In my experience, choosing the right middleware (and deciding what to tackle myself, and where to use other people's code) has a huge effect on 'programmer happiness'.